odota/core/_posts/v.2.0.0.md

 * Parser stream now injects progress, error, exit events into the parser event log
 * Improved full history processing algorithm
 * Using protobufjs for reduced build times
+* Enabled parsing on distributed hosts.
+If you've got a server we could use, let us know!